Table of contents

 There isn't currently a database with Image Targets in the project.
 Vuforia will therefore ask you if you wish to Import Default Image Target Database in a pop-up window.

-TIP: Maintain an accurate scale between the Vuforia targets and physical prints or objects.
-Using targets that deviate in size from the real-life object you wish to track might impact the quality.
+TIP: Always maintain an accurate scale between the Vuforia targets and the physical prints or objects.
+Using targets that deviate in size from the real-life object might impact the tracking quality.
 See Virtual Scene Scale in Unity for more information.

 - Add content as a child of the target by dragging your content on top of the target.

-- This can also be a simple Cube from GameObject -> 3D Object -> Cube or you can place content from Unity’s Asset Store and even from our Core Samples as pictured above.
+- Add a simple Cube from GameObject -> 3D Object -> Cube or place content from Unity’s Asset Store or from our Core Samples as pictured above.

 A Vuforia target is in most cases, a physical print or object.
 If you have imported the Core Samples, you can find these in /Editor/Vuforia/ForPrint as PDFs.
 All printable Vuforia targets are also available here: Printable Target pdfs